Developer Platform

 Rate limits are enforced per application registration.
 Default limits are 60 tool calls per minute and 1000 per hour.
 Contact us if your use case requires higher throughput.

-Where do I find the CoreMethods tool definitions?
+Where do I find tool definitions and schemas?

-CoreMethods tool definitions are published on the Tools page of this portal.
-Each tool includes its input schema, example payloads, and authentication requirements.
-You can also discover them at runtime via the MCP tools/list endpoint.
+Tool definitions are published on the Tools & Knowledge page of this portal.
+Each tool includes its input schema, example payloads, authentication requirements, and integration notes.
+You can also discover them at runtime via the MCP tools/list endpoint after connecting with your access token.

 Need help getting started?